LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Produces "true" if op2 is contained within op1 else false

    op1 !>> op2
-   // => // Produces "true" if op2 is not contained withing op1 else false
+   // => // Produces "true" if op2 is not contained within op1 else false

 In order to support containment testing, a type must implement a method named "contains".
 This method must accept one parameter, which is the right-hand